apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ### Format Specifiers for Date/Time Conversions

-Use the following format specifiers for date/time conversions:
+Use the following Joda format specifiers for date/time conversions:

 | Symbol | Meaning                                          | Presentation | Examples                           |
 |--------|--------------------------------------------------|--------------|------------------------------------|